 Developers and out-of-state investors are buying up every available house, out-bidding families who simply want to live here.
 The resident population of Sedona is shrinking.
 Some schools have already closed due to a lack of students while others are barely hanging on.
 Neighborhoods are turning into hotel complexes.
 And the increased use of water for daily laundry jeopardizes Sedona’s sustainability.

-Join our email so that you will get the latest information and be instructed on how YOU can MAKE A DIFFERENCE!
+Join our email so that you will get the latest information and be instructed on when to TAKE ACTION!